syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/PivotAxis.md

 Specifies the font style for axis title.</td></tr>
 </table>

-The following code snippet illustrates how to customize the title of both axes.
+The following code snippet illustrates how to customize the title of both the axes.

 {% tabs %}